(All fields required)

 Please enter your name.

 The Department of Pediatrics in the College of Medicine at the University of Cincinnati is committed to the mentorship and development of its postdoctoral fellows.
-Arnold Strauss, MD, chairman of the department, has appointed Sandra Degen, PhD, associate chairwoman for academic affairs, as the person responsible for the oversight of postdoctoral recruitment and retention.
+Peggy Hostetter, MD, Chairman of the department, has appointed Jessica Kahn, MD, MPH, Associate Chairwoman for Academic Affairs, as the person responsible for the oversight of postdoctoral recruitment and retention.

 All fellows are required to be evaluated annually by their adviser.
 Through this process, fellows usually receive merit increases to their stipend.